Amogelo-code/Amogelo-code/README.md

 - 👋 Hi, I’m @Amogelo-code
 - 👀 I’m interested in a lot of things (Code,games,music,Marvel and DC etc.)
-- 🌱 I’m currently learning GitHub at a tech institution called HyperionDev
+- 🌱 I’m an aspiring Junior Software Engineer

 <!---
 Amogelo-code/Amogelo-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.